Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 * **Using your SecureWatch account for image processing by the Mapflow**

 .. figure:: _static/qgis/addnewprovider.png
-         :alt: Veiw of the providers tab
+         :alt: View of the providers tab
          :align: center
          :width: 15cm